 A full set of forecast data, including country-level forecasts, sector breakdowns and public/private network splits, is available through the IoT Forecast tool.

 This section expounds on how cost (apart from the deployment of advanced technology) hampers the adoption of autonomous cars.
-It also suggests some ways to reduce cost (such as shifting away from lidar) and mentions some organisations (like Waymo and Argo), who have been able to reduce the cost to some extent, and others that are experimenting with alternatives to lidar to bring down their costs.
+It also suggests some ways to reduce cost (such as shifting away from lidar) and mentions some organisations (like Waymo and Argo), which have been able to reduce the cost to some extent, and others that are experimenting with alternatives to lidar to bring down their costs.
+For example, Tesla relies on camera-based computer vision rather than lidar in its production vehicles.
+The company also removed radar sensors from most models in 2021 but reintroduced them in the Tesla Model S and Tesla Model X in 2023.

 This section talks about the manufacturers that are trying to skip Level 3 autonomy and directly go to Levels 4 or 5.
 To cite an instance, Ford wants to skip Level 3 and believes that passing the safety transfer control from a computer to the driver in the event of an emergency is a safety challenge.